Chrisfaherty/CI_HACK_T16_MQ/README.md

 #### Site Owner
 2. As the site owner, I would want:
-    - user to be greeted with a welcome message to give a friendly feel to the app.
+    - User to be greeted with a welcome message to give a friendly feel to the app.
-    - to provide a music relevent and well instructed quiz.
+    - To provide a music relevent and well instructed quiz.
     - The user to be able to see his score after each step.
     - The user should be able to navigate through all the pages easily.
     - The user learn something in regards to music.